Our authors

 HomeIcon FilmIcon FilmIcon CILRAP Circulation List TwitterTwitter PDFIcon

-This is a discourse that should not be constrained to recognition of ecocide or other contenders as the next core international crime.
+This is a discourse that should not be constrained to recognition of ecocide or other contenders as the next core international crime as such.
 Nor should the discussion be dominated by a small group of gatekeepers who may have participated in the making of the provisions in the Statute of the International Criminal Court on subject-matter jurisdiction.
 An inclusive, broad discourse is called for.
 It should not be limited to interests or values that could alone constitute the centre of a new international crime as such.
 And every stone should be turned to ensure that participants from outside the Western European and Other States Group (WEOG) can play a prominent role.

 The authors in the first edition of the three project-volumes were selected pursuant to a public call for papers and through the proceedings of a conference in New Delhi (25-26 August 2017), co-organized by the Centre for International Law Research and Policy (CILRAP), the Indian Law Institute, University of Delhi Campus Law Centre, the Indian Society of International Law, National Law University, Delhi, O.P.
 Jindal Global University, Asian-African Legal Consultative Organization, Peking University International Law Institute, Waseda University Law School, the Grotius Centre for International Legal Studies, the University of Nottingham, and the Institute for International Peace and Security Law, with funding from the Norwegian Ministry of Foreign Affairs and the International Nuremberg Principles Academy.